For a better understanding of how we paraphrase your content, some paraphrasing samples are given below:

 The determination of low-molecular-weight proteins in urine as a tool for early detection of damage to the proximal tubules is briefly discussed.
 Beta 2-microglobulin, retinol-binding protein and alpha 1-microglobulin are at present the most widely used markers for tubular dysfunction.
-The determination of beta 2-microglobulin has earlier been the method of choice, but due to its instability at low pH there are certain disadvantages.
+The determination of beta 2-microglobulin has earlier been the method of choice, but due to its instability at low pH, there are certain disadvantages.
 Available data indicate that alpha 1-microglobulin may replace beta 2-microglobulin for screening purposes.
 The low-molecular-weight proteins are at present the best markers for early detection of tubular dysfunction; other constituents are not as well suited for this, even if the determination of urine enzymes has its supporters.
 (Piscator M 1991).

-The fast paced sound of ska began to get old.
+The fast-paced sound of ska began to get old.
 The beats began to slow down with more of an emphasis on the bass line, resulting in rude boy music.”
-Poverty breads violence” so rude boy music talked of violence and men who did not take nonsense from anybody.
+Poverty breeds violence” so rude boy music talked of violence and men who did not take nonsense from anybody.
 However, this caused more violence in Jamaica from lyrical influence and even real rude boys threatening artists to make songs about them.
 Because of these happenings, musicians did away with the music and began rocksteady, which kept the same slow-paced beats but talked about non-violent activities with continued influences from r and b artists like the Supremes or Donnie Warick.

 Banking plays an important role in the Libyan financial system.
 A programme of institutional reform has been installed under the process of development and restructuring of the banking sector.
-Since 2005, with the passage of the banking law, the CBL started implementing a gradual liberalisation programme of the entire banking system, with the aim to modernise, upgrade, strengthen and restructure state-owned banks, including increasing the capital and increasing the private sector by opening the Libyan market gradually for foreign banks (” Oxford Business Group, The Report Libya “, 2008).
+Since 2005, with the passage of the banking law, the CBL started implementing a gradual liberalisation programme of the entire banking system, to modernise, upgrade, strengthen and restructure state-owned banks, including increasing the capital and increasing the private sector by opening the Libyan market gradually for foreign banks (” Oxford Business Group, The Report Libya “, 2008).
 By implementing this programme, the banking sector has achieved extraordinary growth and deposits have almost doubled.
 In 2009, bank equity grew by 58% in the first nine months.
-At the end of September, the ratio of non-performing loans was decreased (“Global Arab Network,” 2010).
+At the end of September, the ratio of non-performing loans decreased (“Global Arab Network,” 2010).

 In the Libyan financial system, there is a significant role of banking.
 Under the progression of development and streamlining of the banking sector, a programme of institutional reform has been established.
-With the enactment of the banking law, since 2005, the CBL began to apply a gradual programme for liberalisation of the total banking system.
+With the enactment of the banking law, since 2005, the CBL began to apply a gradual programme for the liberalisation of the total banking system.
 This had the purpose of modernising, improving, strengthening and rearranging state-owned banks, including raising the capital and growing the private sector by opening the Libyan market slowly for foreign banks (” Oxford Business Group, The Report Libya “, 2008).
 The banking sector has attained remarkable growth and deposits have nearly doubled since this programme has been executed.
 In the first nine months, bank equity grew by 58% in 2009.
 The ratio of non-performing loans decreased at the end of September (“Global Arab Network,” 2010).